Skip to contents

 Fit base model through model executor

-Run model executor using previously created model and hosts and execute the model with default setups
+Run model executor using the previously created model and hosts, and execute the model with default setups.

 modelExecutorUI(baseModel, hosts)

-Since we didn’t provide the value of wd argument, results will be written to the current session’s working directory.
+Since we did not provide a value for the wd argument, results will be written to the current session’s working directory.
 For each execution, Model Executor creates a new directory with its name having the format nlme_shiny_typeOfRun_numOfSameTypeRunExecution.
-Since this is the first time that we run Model Executor to fit a model, results for this run can be found under the nlme_shiny_fitmodel_01 folder.
+Since this is the first time that we are running Model Executor to fit a model, results for this run can be found under the nlme_shiny_fitmodel_01 folder.

 Real-time convergence plots

-For the Simple run mode without any columns selected as Sort real-time convergence plots are being created.
-To observe those navigate to the Results tab (as shown on the above GIF) and switch to Convergence Plot subtab.
-Plots are being updated during execution and can be used to understand whether the process is converging and if there is a need to adjust execution setup
+For the Simple run mode without any columns selected as Sort, real-time convergence plots are being created.
+To observe them, navigate to the Results tab (as shown on the above GIF) and switch to Convergence Plot subtab.
+Plots are being updated during execution and can be used to understand whether the process is converging and if there is a need to adjust execution setup.

 Add additional tables to be outputted